 An application can be made for a place for a child at any time outside the normal admission round and the child will be admitted where there are available places.
-Application should be made to Tameside Admissions Team online https://www.tameside.gov.uk/admissions or by contacting School Admissions, Tameside Council, PO Box 317, Ashton-under-Lyne OL6 0GS
+Application should be made through the online application form, available on the school website which will be returned to the School Business Manager at St Paul's Catholic Primary School.

 Where there are places available but more applications than places, the published oversubscription criteria, as set out above, will be applied.

 If there are no places available, the child will be added to the waiting list (see above).
-You will be advised of the outcome of your application in writing, and you have the right of appeal to an independent appeal panel.